-I grew up in Minneapolis in a home filled with music, love, and creativity.
-My father — a lifelong musician who still plays a few gigs a year — taught me early that the things worth doing are the things you can't help but do.
-That creative wiring shaped how I see almost everything: art, design, real estate, people.
+I grew up in a home filled with music, love, and creativity just outside Downtown Minneapolis.
+My father — a lifelong musician who still writes songs and plays several instruments taught me early the things worth doing, are the things you can't help but do.
+That creative wiring shaped how I see almost everything today.

-At 13, my dream was to become a professional skateboarder.
-I was lucky enough to get recognized as a young skateboarder on the rise in Minneapolis, picked up by Zumiez, and spent my weekends putting on demos and chasing the next trick.
-Skateboarding gave me direction as a kid who didn't have many friends.
-One of the best things about it is you don't need anyone else to practice or enjoy it — it's less a sport than a way of moving through the world.
-That mindset has never left me.
+At 13, my dream was to become a professional skateboarder and live by the ocean in Southern California.
+I was lucky enough to be recognized as a young amateur on the rise and was sponsored by Zumiez Skateboard Shops, and spent my weekends chasing the next trick.
+Skateboarding gave me direction as a young kid who didn't play traditional sports.
+One of the best things about skateboarding is you don't need anyone else to practice or enjoy it — it's less a sport and more a lifestyle.

-One summer, I started caddying at a country club.
-It completely changed my life.
+One summer, I started caddying at a country club and It completely changed my life.
 The members I met became unexpected mentors, teaching me about business, mindset, and the value of working with purpose.
-It was the first time I understood that you become who you spend your time around — and that a life beyond your wildest dreams isn't a fantasy, it's just a function of the people you surround yourself with.
+It was the first time I understood that your environment impacts your life — and that a life beyond my wildest dreams isn't a fantasy, it's just a function of the people you surround yourself with.

-A few years later, I moved to New York and joined Town Residential, a boutique brokerage in SoHo, while living in the West Village.
-New York taught me how the best in the world operate — with relentless preparation, deep client intimacy, and a standard for craft that doesn't compromise.
-When I returned to Minneapolis, I began buying and renovating homes myself, putting my artistic eye into every detail.
-The renovation years sharpened how I see property — not just as a transaction, but as a story being shaped.
+A few years later, I took the show on the road and I moved to New York City.
+I worked for a boutique brokerage called Town Residential, and officed both in their SoHo and West Village office.
+New York taught me how the best in the world operate in business — with relentless preparation, excellent knowledge, and to strive to exceed expectations and standards.
+When I returned to Minneapolis, I took my knowledge of the market and implemented what I learned.
+I began buying and renovating turn of the century homes myself, putting my artistic eye into every detail.
+These projects sharpened how I see property, and the level of detail and quality.

 How I Work